 I recently heard from one Managing Partner who gave his COO two playing cards - one was a Joker (which he called the imagination card) and the other the Ace of Hearts (a trump card).
-He told the COO to play the imagination card if "this is something that you (the COO) know that I am not really going to be that fond of, but you really want to do."
-Then he told his COO to play the other card to trump something that "I (the Firm Leader) am set on doing, but where you (the COO) strongly feel that I would be making a mistake."
+He told the COO to play the imagination card if "this is something that I know you are not really going to be that fond of, but I really want to do."
+And to trump something that "I (the Firm Leader) am set on doing, but where you (the COO) strongly feel that I would be making a mistake."

-That all said, a leadership duo may disagree behind closed doors, but in front of the partnership . . . you must always present a unified front.
+That all said, this leadership duo may disagree behind closed doors, but in front of the partnership . . . you must always present a unified front.

-DIVIDE-AND-CONQUER
+• DIVIDE-AND-CONQUER

 The relationship can be impeded when you allow yourselves to be divided-and-conquered.
-In other words, there needs to be a purposeful effort to ensure that no administrative professional (your CFO, CMO, HR Director, and so forth) ever reports to both the Firm Leader and the COO.
+In other words, there needs to be a purposeful effort to ensure that no administrative professional your CFO, CMO, HR Director, and so forth) ever reports to both the Firm Leader and the COO.
 It is important to avoid any potential for confusion.